Wiener's 'closure of translates' problem and Piatetski-Shapiro's uniqueness phenomenon: Abstract

 \section{Abstract}

-Wiener characterized the cyclic vectors (with respect to trans\-lations) in $\ell^p(\Z)$ and $L^p(\R)$, $p=1,2$, in terms of the zero set of the Fourier transform.
-He conjectured that a similar characterization might be true for $1 < p < 2$.
+N.\ Wiener characterized the cyclic vectors (with respect to trans\-lations) in $\ell^p(\Z)$ and $L^p(\R)$, $p=1,2$, in terms of the zero set of the Fourier transform.
+He conjectured that a similar characterization should be true for $1 < p < 2$.
 Our main result contradicts this conjecture.